 Since I'm not working with Mr. Martin, my style sheet time investment pays off with subsequent books in a series, since it only needs tweaking.

 After that, the rest of the edit involves the usual things: grammar, punctuation, sentence structure, the Dreaded Adverb, dialogue tags and the like.
-For an average edit on an average-length manuscript (55-80k words), the first round might take me about ten to twelve days or so.
-Once it goes back to the author for approval & changes and comes back to me for the final proof, I usually have it in my hands again less than a week.
-That's it.
+For an average edit on an average-length manuscript (55-80k words), the first round might take me about two weeks or so.
+Once it goes back to the author for approval & changes and comes back to me for the final proof, I usually have it in my hands again for approximately a week.
+That's it, unless it's a busy season when I can't edit as many days in a week.

 I try to only work on one project at a time so I can focus on one story with one set of characters.
 For the way I work, that seems to be the most time-efficient, too.
 I can multitask with many household things, and I can even pat my head while rubbing my belly—what can I say?
 It's a gift—but when I need to concentrate, I do only one thing.